cpp-baja-sae/datalogging/data_collector/README.md

 first sends 8 bytes containing the size of the file, followed by relentlessly streaming the entire content of the file.

+### 10 00

+Read the data format.
+Returns 4 bytes containing how many bytes long the data format description is, followed by that description.
+This file is stored as file 15 (0xF) of every datalog slot.

 ## Development Notes

 This program is intended to be used with the Arduino IDE.
 It also requires